dizda/bitdepot/README.md

     The private key will never be stored on the server, you can sleep tight.

+## Setup

+Install dependencies

+    bower install
+    composer install
+    cd node/ && npm install

+Then setup the MySQL schema

+    php app/console doctrine:database:create
+    php app/console doctrine:schema:update --force

 ## Creating your keychain and your first application

 The first step is to create your keychain via the node application:

     node ./node/create_wallet.js

+Your keychain handle your applications, so you can sign transactions with the same key across all of your applications.
+If you want different password for different applications,

 ## RabbitMQ consumers